jaredly/jerd/docs/Roadmap.md

 ## Next steps

+- [ ] when you click a thing from a term, it opens up as a /sub/ cell.
+And then if you edit that cell, then it updates all the other things in the main & sub cells.
+      - so I also need TypeErrors
+        - arguments
+        - attributes

 - [x] monomorphize types with type variables folks
 - [x] get basic scenes working!
 - [x] fix my hacky hardcode of vec2, so that non-vec2 states work